 In the same line of the fourth tip, you should only post good quality and relevant content.
 Your content should be diverse: videos and pictures.
-Also, do not hesitate to post some content in the begin and then to adapt your content marketing strategy according to your Chinese follower’s feedbacks.
+Also, do not hesitate to post some content in the beginning and then adapt your content marketing strategy according to your Chinese follower’s feedback.
 We always say in business that listening is a very important skill which is actually very true in private life as well.
 Listen and then tailor your digital strategy.

 #6 Engage Chinese tourists on Social media

 Having followers on WeChat or Weibo is great but now what you have to do is to engage them to create a real flow of interest and potential future customers.
 Use creative ways such as games, challenges, or Q&A, for example, to push your Chinese followers to interact with you but also with each other.